 When foot pain persists or recurs after a course of physical therapy, the most common explanations fall into several categories.
 The diagnosis was incomplete: physical therapy addresses movement and muscle function effectively, but cannot correct a misdiagnosed condition — if plantar fasciitis treatment was prescribed for what is actually tarsal tunnel syndrome or Baxter’s nerve entrapment, exercise-based therapy will not address the nerve compression that is driving symptoms.
 The structural driver was not addressed: physical therapy strengthens muscles and improves flexibility but cannot change the arch height, heel alignment, or forefoot position that loads the tissue at the site of pain on every step — custom orthotics addressing the structural component are often needed alongside exercises to produce durable improvement.
 The tissue damage is too significant for exercise alone: chronic plantar fasciitis with fascial degeneration (not just acute inflammation) may require MLS laser therapy, shockwave, or PRP injection to stimulate tissue regeneration rather than just managing the inflammatory response.

 Michigan patients who have completed physical therapy for foot pain and remain symptomatic deserve a podiatric evaluation that re-examines the diagnosis, assesses the structural and biomechanical factors not addressed by PT, and identifies treatment options beyond exercise.
 At Balance Foot & Ankle, we frequently see patients who are several PT courses into their foot pain management and have made partial improvement but cannot achieve the full resolution they are looking for — in most cases, the gap between PT results and symptom-free function is addressable with targeted podiatric intervention.
-Call (810) 206-1402 to schedule a podiatric evaluation at our Howell or Bloomfield Hills office and determine what is preventing your foot from fully healing.
+Call (810) 206-1402 to schedule a podiatric evaluation at our Howell or Bloomfield Township office and determine what is preventing your foot from fully healing.

 Michigan patients who remain symptomatic after PT should also consider whether their footwear is undermining their rehabilitation progress.
 Patients who do their prescribed exercises faithfully but spend 8 hours a day in shoes that load the plantar fascia with every step cannot overcome the cumulative mechanical stress with exercises alone — the shoe and orthotic component of foot mechanics must be addressed alongside the muscle and flexibility components that PT optimizes.
 At Balance Foot & Ankle, we commonly complete the picture for PT non-responders by providing custom orthotics, footwear prescription, and injection or laser therapy that addresses the components their excellent PT program was not designed to target.
 The combination of well-structured PT plus podiatric structural management produces outcomes neither achieves alone.
-Call (810) 206-1402 for a post-PT evaluation at our Howell or Bloomfield Hills office.
+Call (810) 206-1402 for a post-PT evaluation at our Howell or Bloomfield Township office.

 Related Treatment Guides